-Hypertension, if not treated, can be life-threatening.
+Hypertension or high blood pressure is often called the silent killer.
+High blood pressure, if not treated, can be life-threatening.
 It can cause heart failure, increase risk for stroke, kidney failure, and other chronic conditions.
-High blood pressure occurs when the pressure on the person’s blood vessel walls are consistently higher than normal.
-The clinic provides a diagnosis of the disease through a blood pressure cuff.
-Once diagnosed, the clinic offers different treatment and management approaches for the patient.
+High blood pressure occurs when the pressure on the person’s blood vessel walls is consistently higher than normal.
+Rapid Healthcare provides a diagnosis of the disease through a blood pressure cuff.
+Once diagnosed, our medical team offers different treatment and management approaches for each patient at our clinic in Bolingbrook, IL.

-Patient education on how to manage blood pressure is one of the clinic’s way of managing this disease.
+Patient education on how to manage blood pressure is important in managing this disease.
 Teaching the patient to check blood pressure regularly, encouraging them to eat healthy foods and maintain appropriate body weight, creating action plans to limit alcohol intake and/or smoking, and managing stress are just some inclusions of the clinic’s patient education program.
-Medication and alternative ways are also available in the clinic as well as follow-up checkups.
-Telehealth helps in monitoring the management of hypertension among patients.
+Medication and alternative ways are available in our clinic as well as follow-up checkups.
+Our telehealth services can help in monitoring the patient management of hypertension without inconvenient trips to our clinic.